 - Gottino.
 Cute, well-run wine bar.
 Go twice and the owner will welcome you by name.

 - Vin sur Vingt.
 Charming small wine bar with very friendly bartenders.
 Make sure you have our wine app on your iPhone to help navigate their French-only wine list!

 - The Upholstery Store.
 (REOPENED) Romantic local hangout created by NYC’s most famous Austrian chef, Kurt Gutenbrunner.

-- El Quinto Pino. is an excellent spot for Spanish wines and even sherry.
+- El Quinto Pino.
+An excellent spot for Spanish wines and even sherry.
 Catch at bite at the bar’s sister restaurant, Txikito, for tasty Basque cuisine.

 - Bar Jamon.
 Great Spanish wine options spanning the country from Catalunya to Galicia to Jerez.

 Learn about wine with Approach Guides wine app for iPhone and iPad.
-The app profiles the world’s winemaking regions, grape varieties, appellations, and vintages, giving you everything you need to know to choose a wine that meets your preferences.
+Rated the #1 app for wine education by Food & Wine magazine, the app profiles the world’s winemaking regions, grape varieties, appellations, and vintages, giving you everything you need to know to choose a wine that meets your preferences.